boostorg/redis/README.md

-* `connection::async_receive_event` is now being used to communicate internal events to the user, such as resolve, connect, push etc. For examples see subscriber.cpp and `connection::event`.
+* `connection::async_receive_event` is now being used to communicate internal events to the user, such as resolve, connect, push etc. For examples see cpp20_subscriber.cpp and `connection::event`.

 * The `aedis` directory has been moved to `include` to look more similar to Boost libraries.
 Users should now replace `-I/aedis-path`